Towards Human-Centric Approaches to Cyber Resilience in Southeast Asia

 In the World Economic Forum’s Global Risk Report 2024, cyber insecurity is highlighted as one of the most critical global concerns, both in the short and long term.
 With the cyber threat landscape constantly evolving and becoming increasingly sophisticated, Southeast Asia is not spared from this growing risk.

-Countries in the region have felt the impact of cyber threats, with the cost of a data breach hitting a record high of US$3.05 million in 2023, marking a 6% increase from the previous year.
+Countries in the region have felt the impact of cyber threats, with the average cost of a data breach hitting a record high of US$3.05 million in 2023, marking a 6% increase from the previous year.
 During the same period, cyber extortion—including ransomware and distributed denial of service (DDoS) attacks with ransom demands—has surged by 42% in the region.
 Southeast Asian businesses also continue to grapple with challenges like business email compromise and phishing attacks.

 Alarmingly, apart from threats faced by organisations, there has been a rising trend of scams and fraud at the consumer level.
 In Singapore, for example, victims lost approximately US$ 481.4 million in 2023.
 Meanwhile, losses from scams and fraud account for almost 3.6% of Vietnam’s 2023 gross domestic product.
 Scammers and fraudsters manipulate users into sharing credentials, personal data, and even financial information, which is concerning because compromised individual information can also lead to unauthorised access to organisations or networks of their affiliation.
 With remote work and bring-your-own-device arrangements becoming increasingly prevalent, the lines between individual and organisational cybersecurity continue to blur.
 Personal devices can also become a vulnerability for organisational cybersecurity.